Req999/darkwebspyder/README.md

 - Crawls and indexes `.onion` domains
 - Extracts metadata, keywords, and sentiment
 - Filters pages using custom threat terms
-- Outputs clean and structured data in JSON or CSV
 - Supports natural language processing with TextBlob and NLTK

 ---